CurricularAnalytics/CurricularAnalytics.jl/docs/src/persistence.md

-# Persisting Curricula & Degree Plans
+# Reading/Writing Curricula & Degree Plans

 The ability to read/write curricula and degree plans to disk is greately facilitated by using the functions described here.

 ## File Format

 The *CSV file format* stores data as comma-separated values in a text file, allowing data to be presisted in tabular form.
 You can open CSV files with either a text editor or by using your favorate spreadsheet program.
+The sections below describe the CSV file formats used for curricula and degree plans, as well as functions that can be used to read/write these CSV files.

 ### Curricula